 That’s why, last week, we decided to bring a second estate agent from this “we buy houses” agency on board, to speed things up a bit.
 But who to choose?
 There were the three agents I originally interviewed, who we didn’t pick.
 Their pitches had all been broadly similar and it was hard to remember which was which.

-Then there was the agent I hadn’t originally approached, who saw a comment I left on a real estate group on Facebook a few weeks ago – and sent me the message above.
+Then there was the agent I hadn’t originally approached, who saw a comment I left on Panama city real estate group on Facebook a few weeks ago – and sent me the message above.